-River Brass will be forming the River Brass Youth Band in January of 2019.
-The ensemble will be open to any brass and percussion students in grades 8-12 and will be free to participate in.
+River Brass officially launched the River Brass Youth Band in January of 2019.
+The ensemble is open to any brass and percussion students in grades 8-12 and will be free to participate in.
 For a description of instrumentation, continue reading after the form below.

 How to join:

-Fill out the form below.
-For our first season, we will not hold auditions.
-All are welcome to join, but we need to know names in advance to prepare music and assign seating.
+Fill out the form below - there will not be an audition process for this summer session.
 Seating will be based on discussions with private teachers and/or school music director's recommendations.
 We may reach out to you to discuss part assignments.

 If you would like to withdraw your name from our list after submitting this form, please reach out to us at email@example.com or at 812-774-1250 (Alex).